RongqingYuan/CASP16/README.md

 For monomer I am using my pipeline.
 For oligomers I am directly taking the results from Qian for convenience because there are complications in the methodology.
 Both are independently validated by each of us.

+Raw data and processed data are available upon request.

 ## Monomer

 `data_process.py` is the main script for processing the data.
 It reads the CASP16 data and generates the input files for ranking related scripts.